Pneumonia: Bacterial

 Antibiotics improve outcomes in those with bacterial pneumonia.
 The first dose of antibiotics should be given as soon as possible.
 Increased use of antibiotics, however, may lead to the development of antimicrobial resistant strains of bacteria.
 Antibiotic choice depends initially on the characteristics of the person affected, such as age, underlying health, and the location the infection was acquired.
 Antibiotic use is also associated with side effects such as nausea, diarrhea, dizziness, taste distortion, or headaches.
 In the UK, treatment before culture results with amoxicillin is recommended as the first line for community-acquired pneumonia, with doxycycline or clarithromycin as alternatives.
 In North America, amoxicillin, doxycycline, and in some areas a macrolide (such as azithromycin or erythromycin) is the first-line outpatient treatment in adults.
 In children with mild or moderate symptoms, amoxicillin taken by mouth is the first line.
 The use of fluoroquinolones in uncomplicated cases is discouraged due to concerns about side-effects and generating resistance in light of there being no greater benefit.

-For those who require hospitalization and caught their pneumonia in the community the use of a β-lactam such as cephazolin plus a macrolide such as azithromycin is recommended.
+For those who require hospitalization and caught their pneumonia in the community the use of a β-lactam such as ceftriaxone plus a macrolide such as azithromycin is recommended.
 A fluoroquinolone may replace azithromycin but is less preferred.
 Antibiotics by mouth and by injection appear to be similarly effective in children with severe pneumonia.

 The duration of treatment has traditionally been seven to ten days, but increasing evidence suggests that shorter courses (3–5 days) may be effective for certain types of pneumonia and may reduce the risk of antibiotic resistance.
 Research in children showed that a shorter, 3-day course of amoxicillin was as effective as a longer, 7-day course for treating pneumonia in this population.
 For pneumonia that is associated with a ventilator caused by non-fermenting Gram-negative bacilli (NF-GNB), a shorter course of antibiotics increases the risk that the pneumonia will return.
 Recommendations for hospital-acquired pneumonia include third- and fourth-generation cephalosporins, carbapenems, fluoroquinolones, aminoglycosides, and vancomycin.
 These antibiotics are often given intravenously and used in combination.
 In those treated in hospital, more than 90% improve with the initial antibiotics.
 For people with ventilator-acquired pneumonia, the choice of antibiotic therapy will depend on the person's risk of being infected with a strain of bacteria that is multi-drug resistant.
 Once clinically stable, intravenous antibiotics should be switched to oral antibiotics.
 For those with Methicillin resistant Staphylococcus aureus (MRSA) or Legionella infections, prolonged antibiotics may be beneficial.